 - Minor Utilities.
 Landline, Internet provider, cable.

-With a well-organised list and plenty of advance, notice will make even moving house for the first time easy.
+With a well-organised list and advance, notice will make even moving house for the first time easy.
 It’s not the best house moving guide out there, but the most important stuff is right here.
 A few simple steps, one simple house moving list.
 Make the big day easier.

 Image source: Billion Photos / shutterstock.com